Kevin Underwood: Trial and appeals

 On February 29, 2008, a jury found him guilty of first-degree murder.
 A jury recommended the death penalty on March 7, 2008.

 On April 3, 2008, McClain County District Judge Candace Blalock approved the recommended death sentence.
 Underwood attempted to appeal his sentence because it would be an unconstitutionally cruel and unusual punishment due to his mental illness (he was initially diagnosed with schizotypal personality disorder at his trial but was later diagnosed with Asperger syndrome).
 An Oklahoma City federal judge rejected the appeal.
 On February 29, 2008, a jury found him guilty of first-degree murder after deliberating for 23 minutes.
 This quick verdict is attributed to the showing of Underwood's videotaped confession.
 "I wanted to know what it tasted like, and just the thought of eating someone was appealing to me", Underwood said in the confession.
 A jury recommended the death penalty on March 7, 2008.
 On April 3, 2008, McClain County District Judge Candace Blalock approved the recommended death sentence.

 On July 1, 2022, Underwood was one of 25 death row inmates to be scheduled for execution in Oklahoma.
 He was initially scheduled to be executed on December 7, 2023.
 His execution was later postponed due to a request by Oklahoma Attorney General Gentner Drummond, who asked for sixty days between executions rather than thirty "to alleviate the burden on DOC personnel".

 On October 1, 2024, Underwood's second death warrant was released, and he was scheduled for execution on December 19, 2024, his 45th birthday.

-Underwood clemency hearing was originally supposed to happen on December 4, 2024.
+Underwood's clemency hearing was originally supposed to happen on December 4, 2024.
 However it was cancelled due to Oklahoma Pardon and Parole Board losing two of its five voting members.
-After another cancelled clemency hearing that was supposed to happen on December 9, clemency hearing eventually took place on December 13, 2024.
-During clemency hearing Underwood expressed remorse for murder of Jamie Rose Bolin:"I recognize that although I do not want to die… I deserve to for what I did", he said in a tearful two-minute statement Friday at his clemency hearing.
-"And if my death could … change what I did, I would gladly die".
-On December 13, 2024, the Oklahoma Pardon and Parole Board voted 3–0 against recommending clemency.
+After another cancelled clemency hearing that was supposed to happen on December 9, the clemency hearing eventually took place on December 13, 2024.
+During the clemency hearing Underwood expressed remorse for the murder of Jamie Rose Bolin, stating: "I recognize that although I do not want to die… I deserve to for what I did", he said in a tearful two-minute statement at his clemency hearing.
+"And if my death could… change what I did, I would gladly die".
+The board voted 3–0 against recommending clemency.
 Attorney General Gentner Drummond and his assistants told the board Underwood's crimes "remain some of the most depraved and notorious in Oklahoma history".